Eli Gold: Alabama sportscasting career

-Beginning at the 1988 football season, Gold became the radio broadcaster for the University of Alabama Crimson Tide football and also basketball teams.
-He led the shows that are called "The Tide" and "Hey Coach" which had the coaches from both the basketball and football teams called in and talked to Gold.
-Eli Gold is known as the voice of the Alabama Crimson Tide and that is how many people recognize his accomplishments.
+Beginning in the 1988 football season, Gold became the radio broadcaster for the University of Alabama Crimson Tide football and basketball teams.
+He hosted the shows "The Tide" and "Hey Coach," which had the coaches of both the basketball and football teams call in to talk with Gold.

-Along with the Alabama Crimson Tide, Gold was called by the CBS Sports to broadcast the play by play-on college basketball regional show, which included the Universities of Georgia and South Carolina.
+Along with the Alabama Crimson Tide, Gold was called by CBS Sports to broadcast the play-by-play on a college basketball regional show, which included the universities of Georgia and South Carolina.

-Eli was the first play-by-play announcer for the University of Alabama Birmingham (UAB) Blazers basketball team and he was there for six years.
-Eli Gold would serve at times as the play by play announcer for the UAB Blazers Mens Basketball team in the absence of Gary Sanders.
-Eli also spent four years as the broadcaster for the Birmingham Barons baseball team.
-While he was working with the baseball team he was named the Southern League’s Broadcaster of the Year in 1983.
-He was also voted "Alabama Sportscaster of the Year" four times by the National Sportscasters and Sportswriter Association.
+Gold was the first play-by-play announcer for the University of Alabama Birmingham (UAB) Blazers basketball team for six years.
+Gold would serve at times as the play-by-play announcer for the Blazers in the absence of Gary Sanders.
+He also spent four years as the broadcaster for the Birmingham Barons baseball team.
+While he was working with the baseball team, he was named the Southern League's Broadcaster of the Year in 1983.
+He was also voted Alabama Sportscaster of the Year four times by the National Sportscasters and Sportswriter Association.

-Gold moved to Birmingham, Alabama to broadcast the Birmingham Bulls hockey team of the World Hockey Association.
-He created Birmingham's first local sports call-in show, Calling All Sports on WERC which became a staple of Birmingham sports radio for 20 years.
-He eventually rose to the position of Sports Director for what was then that market's ABC affiliate, WBRC where he anchored evening news sports segments and hosted "Sports Talk with Eli", a weekly call-in show.
+Gold moved to Birmingham, Alabama to call games for the Birmingham Bulls hockey team of the World Hockey Association.
+He created Birmingham's first local sports call-in show, Calling All Sports on WERC, which became a staple of Birmingham sports radio for 20 years.
+He eventually rose to the position of sports director for what was then that market's ABC affiliate, WBRC, where he anchored evening news sports segments and hosted Sports Talk with Eli, a weekly call-in show.
 From 2002 to 2004 he hosted a daily sports talk show also called Calling All Sports on WJOX-AM in Birmingham.

 Gold has also performed announcing duties for the Birmingham Barons AA baseball team and the UAB Blazers men's basketball team.
-He has been voted "Alabama Sportscaster of the Year" four times by the National Sportscasters and Sportswriters Association.
+He has been voted Alabama Sportscaster of the Year four times by the National Sportscasters and Sportswriters Association.
 He has also won the same honor from the Associated Press and United Press International.

 On August 30, 2011, Gold returned to the daily radio airwaves as co-host of a morning drive time (6am-9am CT) sports call-in show with former Auburn quarterback Stan White on WZNN in Birmingham.

-AFL broadcasting
+It was announced on February 21, 2024, that Gold would not be returning as the radio broadcaster for the University of Alabama for the 2024 football season.